 Christians can come up with some really wacky ideas in defense of their religious dogmas that fly in the face of logic and science.
 When defending literal the truth of biblical stories that directly contradict each other, for example, they might make the claim that "three days and three nights" really means a period of as little as 38 hours.
 If one book says Jesus was buried on a Friday afternoon, and rose from the dead on Sunday morning, and another book claims it was three days and three nights later, what should Christians think?
 Surely not that either of those stories could be wrong.
 They need to find some way to make those two things seem to be in agreement.
 If Friday is the first day, Sunday is the third day, so you might be able to get away with saying three days had passed, but three nights?
 I don't think so.
-This is just a case of Christians groping for any excuse at all to justify what their belief that the bible tells the truth, and the fact that their hand-waving doesn't make logical sense is simply ignored in favor of the dogma.
+This is just a case of Christians groping for any excuse at all to justify their belief that the bible tells the truth, and the fact that their hand-waving explanations don't make logical sense is simply ignored in favor of the dogma.
 Their dogma says those two accounts are telling the same story, and the good Christian is obliged to believe it.

 One of the biggest examples of Christian dogma coming into conflict with science is the idea that the immaterial soul is the seat of mind.
 Part of this theistic dogma maintains that it is not only conscious awareness that resides in the soul, but memories, logic and reasoning, the perception of qualia, and the will of the individual.
 All of these things are components of the intellect that lives in the soul, and the soul must survive death in order to carry the lessons of life forward into the eternal afterlife, where the Christian will either reap the reward of a life well lived or suffer the consequences of his failure.
 Intellect and consciousness must therefore be immaterial, according to Christian dogma.
 But this dogma seems to be flatly contradicted by empirical science, which gives us every reason to believe that consciousness is a purely physical phenomenon that resides in the brain, and no reason whatsoever to think that any immaterial entity is involved.
 This presents a quandary for the Christian, who can't abandon his dogma under any circumstances.